420th Flight Test Squadron

 The 6520th Test Squadron was organized in 1989 by Air Force Systems Command.
-In 1992, as the USAF eliminated Major Command controlled (MAJCON) units, the 6520th was consolidated with the 420th and re-designated as the 420th Flight Test Squadron.
-The squadron was inactivated as an active-duty unit in 1997, but was activated four years later in the Air Force Reserve Command as the 420th Flight Test Flight.
-It was last assigned to the 413th Flight Test Group of Air Force Reserve Command at Phoenix-Mesa Gateway Airport, Arizona, where it was inactivated on 31 October 2007.
+In 1992, as the USAF eliminated Major Command controlled (MAJCON) units, the 6520th was consolidated with the 420th and redesignated the 420th Flight Test Squadron.
+The squadron was inactivated as an active duty unit in 1997, but was activated four years later in the Air Force Reserve Command (AFRES) as the 420th Flight Test Flight.
+It was assigned to the 413th Flight Test Group of AFRES at Phoenix-Mesa Gateway Airport, Arizona, where it was inactivated on 31 October 2007.

 The squadron was reactivated on 4 October 2019 to support flight testing of the Northrop Grumman B-21 Raider.

 History

 World War II

 The squadron was activated on 1 June 1943 at Orlando Army Air Base, Florida as the third night fighter training squadron of the 481st Night Fighter Operational Training Group (481 NFOTG).
 Its mission was to be a Replacement Training Unit (RTU) for Night Fighter pilots.
 It accepted Army Air Forces Training Command's twin-engine flying training and B–25 transition school graduates and trained them as night fighter pilots.

 The initial squadron personnel were veteran pilots of the 481 NFOTG, with some being transferred from the group's 348th and 349th Night Fighter Squadrons which performed Operational Training of new squadrons.
 It was initially equipped with Douglas DB-7s and Douglas P-70s.

 As 1943 progressed additional aircraft and equipment arrived and the program expanded.
 In September, the first American-built dedicated night fighter began to arrive, the Northrup YP-61 Black Widow and a few production P-61As.
 In January 1944 the entire program moved to Hammer Field, California and was placed under IV Fighter Command.
 The move placed the squadron near Northrop manufacturing facility at Hawthorne, California and most programmed P-61 squadrons were planned for operations in the Pacific and China Burma India Theaters.

 In March 1944 the 420th was disbanded when the AAF found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit during a reorganization of units in the United States.
 The squadron's personnel and equipment were transferred to Squadron C of the 450th Army Air Forces Base Unit (Night Fighter Replacement Training Unit).